datacarpentry/rr-automation/03-functions-for-data-notes.md

 ## Instructor notes for "Functions for data"

+##Lesson Objectives
+- Function to read data into R code
+- Function to write data to R code

 Starting with this part of the lesson, the instructor should explain what the chunks of code do.